Source

 repo sync

-To download other branches, specify a different manifest.xml using the -m
+To download a different branch, specify another manifest.xml

 option.